Aline Gomes: North Carolina Courage

-On 30 July 2024, it was announced that Aline Gomes was acquired by the North Carolina Courage, an NWSL team in the United States.
-She was then signed through the 2026 season, for a rumoured fee of around R$ 1 million.
-She debuted as an 80th-minute substitute against the Kansas City Current on 1 September.
-She scored her first NWSL goal to open a 2–1 win over the San Diego Wave on 5 October.
+On 30 July 2024, it was announced that Aline Gomes was acquired by National Women's Soccer League (NWSL) club North Carolina Courage for a rumoured fee of around R$ 1 million, signing a two-and-a-half year contract.
+She debuted two days later against the Kansas City Current as an 80th-minute substitute for Haley Hopkins.
+On 5 October, she scored her first NWSL goal to open the scoring in a playoff-clinching 2–1 win over the San Diego Wave.
+She scored 2 goals in 21 regular-season games over one-and-a-half seasons with the Courage.

+Pachuca

+In January 2026, Aline Gomes joined Liga MX Femenil club Pachuca for an undisclosed fee.

 International career

 After representing Brazil at under-17 and under-20 levels, Aline Gomes received her first call up to the full side by manager Pia Sundhage on 20 March 2023, for the 2023 Women's Finalissima against England.

 Aline Gomes was crowned champion of the CONMEBOL Women's Under-19 Evolution League 2023 on Sunday, September 24, by defeating the Paraguayan national team 2-0, and she scored the second goal that sealed the match's result.

+Gomes was called up for the 2026 FIFA Series hosted in Brazil, where she scored in a 1–0 win against Canada in the final, as Brazil won the tournament on 18 April 2026.